 If an IVF or ICSI treatment involves sperm or egg donation, the conditions relevant to IVF as set out in this article will apply.
 We do not reimburse the costs of the sperm or egg donation (nor the treatment of the donor).

 As a woman, you are entitled to this care up to age 43, provided there is an indication for this.
 You are entitled to 3 IVF or ICSI attempts for each intended non-interrupted pregnancy.
 Treatments must take place in a hospital with the proper licence to provide such treatment.

-We also reimburse the necessary medicines.
+You are also entitled to the costs of the necessary medicines.
 We draw a distinction between two different forms of non-interrupted pregnancy:

-- physiological pregnancy: a spontaneous or other pregnancy lasting at least twelve weeks counted from the first day of the last menstrual cycle; - pregnancy after an IVF or ICSI treatment lasting at least ten weeks from the follicular aspiration after the nonfrozen embryo has been returned to the womb, or at least nine weeks and three days after the frozen embryo has been returned to the womb.
+- physiological pregnancy: a spontaneous or other pregnancy lasting at least twelve weeks counted from the first day of the last menstrual cycle; - pregnancy after an IVF or ICSI treatment lasting at least ten weeks from the follicular aspiration after the non-frozen embryo has been returned to the womb, or at least nine weeks and three days after the frozen embryo has been returned to the womb.